 This referee is lined up opposite of the referee, 10-12 yards behind the line of scrimmage.

-In youth and high school leagues, the umpire is lined up behind the linebackers on defense.
+In youth and high school leagues, the umpire is lined up behind the linebackers, about five to seven yards away from the line of scrimmage on defense.

 Down Judge (DJ)

-The down judge is the referee that is on the side of the first down makers.
+The down judge is the referee who is on the side of the first down makers.

 He’ll direct the chain crew to move for a first down or to hold the spot.